tsuneto-lab/txt2img/README.md

   -v $HOME/outputs:/app/outputs -v $HOME/models:/app/models/ldm/stable-diffusion-v1 \
   tsuneto-lab/txt2img python3 scripts/txt2img_process.py --n_samples 1 \
   --ckpt /app/models/ldm/stable-diffusion-v1/sd-v1-4.ckpt \
-  --prompt "a photograph of an astronaut riding a horse"
+  --prompt "a photograph of an astronaut riding a horse" \
+  --neg_prompt ""

 # it would be convenient to access outputs dir from windows explorer (if wsl)
 # as well as simply serve the directory: